Writing Receipts For Your Customers

 price book inside, 635

-I covered up her name and phone number, but the main part says, “Take in neck straps and replace beads and trim, hook and eyes.”
+I covered up her name and phone number, for privacy sake, but the main part says, “Take in neck straps and replace beads and trim, hook and eyes.”

-I might even occasionally describe the dress on the receipt.
+I might even occasionally describe the dress on the receipt, especially if I have two or more that look alike that are awaiting alterations.

-Of course, I gave her the top copy with a business card, if she hasn’t gotten one already and I keep my yellow copies attached to the book.
+I gave her the top copy with a business card and I keep my yellow copies attached to the book.

 Sometimes on my yellow copy, I’ll write important info that I might need to remember, like an inseam measurement, a wedding or anniversary date, or something that is going on in their life.
 Later when they come to pick up their order, I can ask them about it.